 4. The peaceful reunification of Vietnam is to be settled by the Vietnamese people in both zones, without any foreign interference.”

-In Washington, the then-Secretary of State, Dean Rusk, announced that he could live with points one, two and four.
-But Rusk interpreted point three as a demand for NLF (Viet Cong) control of South Vietnam, a condition he could not accept.
-Rusk claimed that since he could find no member of the North Vietnamese government willing to “give up their aggressive ambitions or to come to a conference table”, he would instead place his trust in “our own men in uniform”.
-Other peace proposals and ceasefire agreements were floated during 1966 and 1967, though none were taken seriously.
+US Secretary of State Dean Rusk, responding to Pham’s proposals, declared that he could live with points one, two and four – but he interpreted point three as a demand for Viet Cong control of South Vietnam, a condition the United States could not accept.
+Rusk claimed that he could find no member of the North Vietnamese government willing to “give up their aggressive ambitions or to come to a conference table”, so he would place his trust in “our own men in uniform”.
+Other peace proposals and planned ceasefires were floated during 1966 and 1967, though none were taken seriously.

-The first significant moves toward peace talks came in May 1968, with an informal meeting between US and North Vietnamese envoys in Paris.
-Each had demands of the other before any serious peace negotiations could commence: Hanoi wanted a halt to all American bombing missions over their country, while the Americans insisted on a de-escalation of Viet Cong activities in South Vietnam.
-Five months later, Lyndon Johnson agreed to suspend all bombing runs over North Vietnamese territory, paving the way for formal peace negotiations.
-In January 1969, five days after Richard Nixon was sworn in as US president, delegates from the US flew to Paris for peace negotiations with representatives of North and South Vietnam and the NLF.
+The first significant attempt at peace talks came in May 1968 with an informal meeting between US and North Vietnamese envoys in Paris.
+Each made demands of the other before any serious peace negotiations were to commence: Hanoi wanted a halt to all US bombing runs over their country, while the Americans insisted on a deescalation of Viet Cong activities in South Vietnam.
+Five months later Lyndon Johnson agreed to suspend all bombing sorties over North Vietnamese territory, paving the way for formal peace negotiations.
+In January 1969, five days after Richard Nixon was sworn in as US president, negotiators from Washington flew to Paris for peace meetings with representatives of North and South Vietnam and the NLF.

-The Paris peace talks would continue for more than four years and were plagued with setbacks and breakdowns.
-The first gatherings were beset by disputes over procedure, because the delegates from Hanoi and the NLF refused to recognise the legitimacy of the South Vietnamese government, and vice versa.
+The Paris peace talks would last more than four years.
+They were plagued with setbacks and breakdowns from the outset.
+The first meetings were marred by disputes over procedure , mainly because delegates from Hanoi and the National Liberation Front (NLF) refused to recognise the legitimacy of the South Vietnamese government.
 There was even bickering over the types of furniture to be used.
-Once the talks were underway, each party stated their position.
 The North Vietnamese demanded the withdrawal of US troops, the dissolution of the South Vietnamese government and a return to the principles of the Geneva Accords.
 The US insisted that Hanoi recognise the sovereignty of South Vietnam.
 The two sets of demands were so irreconcilable that compromise or agreement seemed impossible.
-By the autumn of 1969, the Paris talks had fallen into a monotonous and unproductive routine, where all sides simply repeated their position.
+By the autumn of 1969 the Paris talks had fallen into a monotonous and unproductive routine, where all sides restated their position but refused to concede ground.

 James S. Olson, historian

-The lack of progress in Paris prompted the White House to seek other avenues for peace.
-Nixon instructed his national security advisor, Henry Kissinger, to begin secret talks with the North Vietnamese – without informing either Saigon or the US’ military allies in Vietnam.
-In August 1969, Kissinger began meetings with Le Duc Tho.
+The lack of progress in Paris saw the White House seek other avenues for peace.
+Nixon instructed National Security Advisor Henry Kissinger to begin separate talks with the North Vietnamese – without involving or informing either South Vietnam or America’s military allies in Vietnam.
+In August 1969 Kissinger began meetings with Le Duc Tho.
 For three years these secret negotiations also failed to produce any significant result.
 This changed in October 1972, in the wake of Hanoi’s failed Easter Offensive.
 A more compliant Le Duc Tho suggested to Kissinger that North Vietnam was willing to consider an agreement recognising the government of South Vietnam, so long as it included processes for free elections and political reform.
 The pair drafted a treaty, which was completed in late October 1972 and unveiled by Kissinger, with much fanfare, at a White House press conference.

 Kissinger and Le Duc Tho’s treaty was enthusiastically received around the world.
 After almost five years of impasse, it appeared as if a workable peace for Vietnam was in sight.
 But the South Vietnamese president, Nguyen Van Thieu, was outraged by the draft treaty, believing it placed his country at the mercy of the Viet Cong.
-Thieu’s refusal to accept the treaty almost caused the North Vietnamese to withdraw from it; only another massive US aerial bombardment of North Vietnam, ordered by Nixon, kept them at the negotiating table.
+Thieu’s refusal to accept the treaty almost caused the North Vietnamese to withdraw; only another massive US aerial bombardment of North Vietnam, ordered by Nixon, kept them at the negotiating table.
 Thieu eventually agreed to the treaty under pressure from Washington, which pledged to back him if Hanoi broke the terms of the agreement.
-In mid-January 1973 Nixon ordered a suspension of US bombing of North Vietnam, as final negotiations commenced.
-The Paris Peace Accords were formally signed 12 days later, on January 27th, by representatives of the US, North and South Vietnam and the NLF.
+In mid January 1973 Nixon ordered a suspension of US bombing of North Vietnam, as final negotiations commenced.
+The Paris Peace Accords were formally signed 12 days later (January 27th 1973) by representatives of the United States, North and South Vietnam and the NLF.

-1. Numerous peace proposals were floated during the Vietnam War, both by the combatants and by third parties.
+1. There were several attempts at peace talks and peace agreements during the Vietnam War, initiated by the major combatants as well as third parties.

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation: